-There are a lot of “rules” out there regarding money, and no shortage of opinions, solutions, systems, and plans.
+There are a lot of rules out there regarding money, and no shortage of opinions, solutions, systems, and plans.

-In our culture we have social expectations about money, too.
-From the size of our weddings to children’s birthday parties to every holiday gift giving season, this is a consumer driven culture we live in.
+In our culture, we have social expectations about money, too.
+From the size of our weddings to children’s birthday parties to every holiday gift-giving season, this is a consumer-driven culture we live in.

 Endeavoring to live differently from the norm is bound to raise some eyebrows.

-But, I’m here to remind you that in the face of those expectations and opinions, there are some things you DON’T have to do with your money.
+But, I’m here to remind you that in the face of those expectations and opinions, there are some things you don't have to do with your money.

 1. You don’t have to justify your decisions.

-From the relative who talked behind our backs about how cheap we were being when we said, “please drop us out of the Christmas gift exchange, we can’t afford the minimum dollar amount” to the friend who insisted we were ruining our financial future by not using credit cards any longer, there were some folks who were outspoken and critical of our decisions.
+From the relative who talked behind our backs about how cheap we were being when we said, “please drop us out of the Christmas gift exchange, we can’t afford the minimum dollar amount” to the friend who insisted we were ruining our financial future by not using credit cards any longer, there were folks who were outspoken and critical of our decisions.

-Which brings me to my next point:
+This brings me to my next point:

 2. You aren’t obligated to meet anyone else’s expectations.

-Now, friends, I know this is tricky.
+I know this is tricky.
 You love your grandma and you want to do nice things for her.
 But I bet Grandma would want you to pay your electric bill and feed your kids first.

-I can tell you that there are a lot of things I regret that we did spend money on because we felt pressured to, and very few times I look back and wish we had spent money but didn’t do it.
+There are a lot of things I regret that we did spend money on because we felt pressured to, and very few times I look back and wish we had spent money but didn’t do it.